Quantifying Decoherence: Quantifying decoherence via entanglement

 where $\rho \equiv \sum_i \langle e_i|(|\psi\rangle\langle\psi|)|e_i\rangle = \text{Tr}_e(\rho_f)$, $\{|e_i\rangle\}$ being an orthonormal basis for the whole of environment.
 This suggests that if the system has a finite dimensional Hilbert space, we can define a measure of decoherence as the normalized generalized concurrence for entanglement between the system and the environment.
 This decoherence measure is then given by

-where $\rho$ is the reduced density operator of the system, after tracing over the environment states.
-In order to get the degree of decoherence of the system after a time $t$, in the scenario described above, we insert (\ref{reduced}) in (\ref{De}) to get
+where $\rho$ is the reduced density operator of the system, after tracing over the environment states. \hilite{We first test out this measure for the scenario described above.
+In order to get the degree of decoherence of the system after a time $t$, we plug in the reduced density operator from (\ref{reduced}) in the expression for the decoherence measure (\ref{De}).
+That procedure results in following form of the decoherence measure:}